 - Implement Campaign Zero's 8 Can't Wait policies, which have been shown to reduce police violence by 70%.
 Just as importantly, ensure that there is continuous training in, and accountability to, these policies.
 Do not leave it up to the police academies. - Reorganize the entire police department.
 Make everyone reapply for their job and weed out anyone who is unfit physically or psychologically including those who hold white supremacist ideas. - Decrease the police force by at least 75% - ICE: NYS Protect Our Courts Act.
-Ithaca protect City Courts from ICE invasions & unwarranted violence against undocumented ppl on City Courthouse property.
-6.10.20 Judge to ICE: Don't Ambush Immigrants at New York ...www.nytimes.com > 2020/06/10 > nyregion > ice-courts-i...
+Ithaca protect City Courts invasions & unwarranted violence from ICE against ppl City Courthouse undocumented on property.
+6.10.20 Judge to ICE: Don't Ambush Immigrants at New York ...www.nytimes.com \rightarrow 2020/06/10 \rightarrow nyregion \rightarrow ice-courtsi...
 Divest from PBA and other Police Union donations.
 There is an initiative from the As You Sow finance investment experts - Prison Free Funds: Stop Profiting From the Prison Industrial Complex Wednesday, Aug.
 12 11 am PT / 2 pm ET - Get rid of the requirement that new hires come from the Top 3 of the Civil Service List